When consuming topics with Kafka Streams there are two kinds of data you’ll want to work with. One is a stream and one is a table.

 This is what the KStream type in Kafka Streams is.

-I’ve found it helpful to think of tables as representing nouns (users, documents, flights) and streams as verbs (purchases, edits, movements).
+I’ve found it helpful to think of tables as representing nouns (users, songs, cars) and streams as verbs (buys, plays, drives).
 This is because with a noun, we mostly want the current state of that noun: the current document or the current flight.
 But with verbs, we need to see the trail of how we got here: the history of edits to this document or the path this plane took to its destination.

 While they are slightly different,